solganeo-org/solgacomServer/README.md

 If you don't have installed Node js install it at the following link [Install Node js](https://nodejs.org/es/download/)

+## Install MySQL

+Before testing app it's necessary install MySQL instance in your computer.
+If you are using Windows, We recomend you install XAMPP, there you can use an phpmyadmin tool to admin the database.

+Following the next tutorial to install it [Install XAMPP](https://www.apachefriends.org/es/download.html)

 ## Local Test

 ---